seborama/govcr/README.md

 }
 ```

+**Tip:**

+Remove the RequestFilters from the VCRConfig and re-run the example.
+Check the stats: notice how the tracks **no longer** replay.

-### Example 5 - Custom VCR with a ExcludeHeaderFunc and ResponseFilters
+### Example 5 - Custom VCR with a RequestFilters and ResponseFilters

 This example shows how to handle situations where a transaction Id in the header needs to be present in the response.
 This could be as part of a contract validation between server and client.

-Note: `RequestFilters` achieves a similar purpose with the **request** Header / Body.
-      This is useful when some of the data in the **request** Header / Body needs to be transformed
+Note: This is useful when some of the data in the **request** Header / Body needs to be transformed
       before it can be evaluated for comparison for playback.

 ```go